metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 ### Merkle proofs

-After an NFT is minted, for any operations that modify the NFT, Merkle proofs must be sent to validate the Merkle tree changes.
-Bubblegum is an Anchor program and makes use of the remaining accounts feature for Merkle proofs.
-They are added as remaining account Pubkeys that are 32-byte Keccak256 hash values that represent the nodes from the Merkle tree that are required to calculate a new Merkle root.
+After an NFT is minted, for any operations that modify the NFT, Merkle proofs must be provided with the instruction to validate the Merkle tree changes.
+Bubblegum is an Anchor program and makes use of the remaining accounts feature for this purpose.
+Merkle proofs are added as remaining account `Pubkey`s that are 32-byte Keccak256 hash values that represent the nodes from the Merkle tree that are required to calculate a new Merkle root.

 ### Creator verification